bradentam/Customer-Churn-Prediction/README.md

 ## Problem Description

 Customer churn is a large part of every company as retaining existing customers is crucial for maintaining revenue and growth.
 It's essential to understand what leads a customer to leave and what preventative measures we can put in place.
-The goal is to train a classification model using various metrics to predict whether a customer is likely to leave.
+The goal is to train a classification model using various metrics to predict whether a customer is likely to leave (specifically the response variable, customer status).
+In this example, we can get an understanding of churned customers in terms of age, how long the person has been a customer, the type of plan they have with the company, how many lines they have, etc.

 The dataset used for training is from a Telecommunications company collected found from [Kaggle](https://www.kaggle.com/datasets/shilongzhuang/telecom-customer-churn-by-maven-analytics?resource=download).
 More information about the dataset is available at the link.

-In this example, we can get an understanding of churned customers in terms of age, how long the person has been a customer, the type of plan they have with the company, how many lines they have, etc.

 ## Technologies used

 - `Terraform`: infrastructure as code (IaC)